Compliance & integrity: the essentials

 Typical examples:

-In addition, secondary activities of employees, financial interests of management and the acceptance of benefits have to be critically assessed.
+In addition, other professional activities of employees, financial interests of management and the acceptance of benefits have to be critically assessed.
 These situations can already influence objective action and decision-making and thus contradict the principles of compliance and integrity.

 When it comes to benefits, the gray area becomes even more opaque.
-Here, ideally, one has to rely on an internal policy on benefits and, alternatively, on a pinch of common sense.
-But here, too, there are very clear no-go's, such as cash or cash equivalents or favors for or from business partners.
+Here, ideally, one can rely on an internal policy on benefits and, alternatively, on a pinch of common sense.
+But there are also definite no-go's, such as cash or cash equivalent gifts or favors for or from business partners.

 Usually unproblematic | Review required | Usually prohibited |